yuki0627/ai-podcaster/prompt.md

 generate a podcast script based on this topic in the JSON format using the opening statement below.
+Monologue by the Host.

 ```json
 {